backupbrew/switchbrew/Applet Manager services.md

 Takes 3 input u8s with each field located immediately after the previous u8, these are bool flags.
 No output.

+### SetRestartMessageEnabled

+Takes an input u8 bool flag, no output.

 ### SetScreenShotAppletIdentityInfo

 Takes an input 0x10-byte struct AppletIdentityInfo.
 No output.

 ### SetOutOfFocusSuspendingEnabled

-Takes an input u8(bool flag).
+Takes an input u8 bool flag.
 No output.

+### SetControllerFirmwareUpdateSection

+Takes an input u8 bool flag, no output.

+### SetRequiresCaptureButtonShortPressedMessage

+Takes an input u8 bool flag, no output.

 ### SetAlbumImageOrientation